CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

 2. **Response Times**
     - **Description**:
         - Operations for managing journal entries should be completed within 2 seconds when the server is available.
-        - Sentiment analysis should take within 20 seconds.
+        - Sentiment analysis API should take within 20 seconds.
-        - LLM responses should be fetched within 5 seconds.
+        - Chat bot responses should be fetched within 5 seconds.
     - **Justification**: Fast response times are crucial for a smooth user experience.
 Waiting a maximum of 5 seconds for a prompt for writing sounds reasonable along with max 20 seconds for analysis to be done after an entry is created as it will already take some time for the user to navigate to the menu if they wanted to see progress tracking of the app.
-For operations involving journal entries, people will probably want something a bit more responsive since they might want to look through multiple past journal entries for example.
+For operations involving journal entries, people will probably want something a bit more responsive since they might want to look through multiple past journal entries.

 3. **Usability**
     - **Description**: